Self-Advocacy and Self-Determination

 Currently the Florida Department of Education is in the process of updating all of their materials to reflect changes to State Board of Education Rule.
 However, there are commercial and free products and resources available.
 Following is a list of evidence- and research-based assessment, curriculum, and other resources related to self-determination and self-advocacy:

-Age-Appropriate Transition Assessment Guide
+Age-Appropriate Transition Assessment Toolkit

-This guide from the National Secondary Transition Technical Assistance Center (NSTTAC) provides an overview of transition assessments, including self-determination assessments.
+This toolkit from the National Secondary Transition Technical Assistance Center (NSTTAC) provides an overview of transition assessments, including self-determination assessments.
 Samples of some types of instruments are provided, and formal and informal assessment methods are described.

 The Arc’s Self-Determination Scale (Adolescent Version)